ethantkoenig/lotsoffiles2/bible/other/slain.md

 ## Definition: ##

-The term "slay" means to kill a person or animal.
-Often it means to kill in a forceful or violent way.
+To "slay" a person or animal means to kill it.
+Often it means to kill it in a forceful or violent way.
+If a man has killed an animal he has “slain” it.

 * When referring to an animal or to a large number of people, the term "slaughter" is another term that is often used.
-* The word "kill" could also be used to translated this term.
+* An act of slaughtering is also called a “slaughter.”
 * The phrase "the slain" could also be translated as "the slain people" or "the people who were killed."

 (See also: [slaughter](../other/slaughter.md))